Infinite Game

 What is the relationship between Infinite Game and Post Web?

 The Post Web is the technological expression of the Infinite Game.
-The Attention Economy ran on finite game logic: maximize extraction, win the quarter.
-The Intention Economy runs on infinite game logic: build trust that compounds, minimize extraction, align with the user intent.
+The Attention Economy ran on finite-game logic: maximize extraction, win the quarter.
+The Intention Economy runs on Infinite Game logic: build trust that compounds, minimize extraction, align with user intent.
 Practitioners who understand both have structural advantage in both the philosophical and the digital layer.